rontarrant/gtkDcoding/docs/_posts/2019-08-06-0059-cairo-iii-circles-and-arcs.md

 ---
-title: 0054 – MVC VII – TreeView Basics
+title: 0059 – Cairo III – Circles and Arcs
 layout: post
-topic: mvc
+topic: cairo
-description: GTK Tutorial - introduction to TreeView, ListStore, and TreeViewColumn.
+description: GTK Tutorial on drawing circles and arcs with Cairo.
 author: Ron Tarrant

 ---

-# 0054 – MVC VII – TreeView Basics
+# 0059 – Cairo III – Circles and Arcs

-We’ve all been told that the `TreeView` is a complex and difficult beast to tame, but it’s not so hard once you've got a few bits of information at your fingertips.
-And in the previous six instalments of this series, most of those bits have been presented which means it should come as no big surprise that...

-There are only three things we need to understand in order to make a `TreeView` work:

-- a `ListStore` holds the data and acts as a `TreeModel`,
-- the `TreeViewColumn` controls the content and look of a column inside...
--  the `TreeView`, and…

-That’s it.

-## A Single-column TreeView
+Let’s jump right in and look at…

+## Drawing a Circle

 <div class="screenshot-frame">
 	<div class="frame-header">